brightspot/react-examples/headless-preview/README.md

 #### Front-end
 To see the preview update while editing content in Brightspot, you need to access the `previewId` that Brightspot assigns to content.
 Brightspot also provides the `previewType` and `deviceWidth` in preview mode.
 By adding a check for the `previewId` and `previewType` in the front-end application, you can query for the Course information using the `previewId`.
 In this example, `http://localhost:3000/courses/brightspot-preview` is used in the `Course.ts` JS Class file.
 This designated path is specified in the front-end routing in `app/src.index.tsx`.
 There are also two components in `app/src/components`: `BrightspotPreview.tsx` and `AppView.tsx`.
 If you are in preview mode (i.e viewing the page in Brightspot), the path routes through `BrightspotPreview.tsx` and then displays the `Course.tsx` component.
 If you are not in preview mode, the path routes through `AppView.tsx` and then displays the `Course.tsx` component.
 Note how the query variable differs based on the path.

-In addition, notice how `Link` also has a check (in both `app/src/components/Navbar.tsx` and `app/src/components/Courses.tsx`) to route to the correct path based on preview mode.

 These checks for preview mode vs. non-preview mode ensure that only the preview uses the preview path.
 ## Try it yourself